cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

-Long story short, by working as a voluntary for the POC (phone operation center) and operating this machine for a whole morning, I learnt the basics of SIP and phone protocols; I instantly remembered about my roommate's friend and suddenly I got the urge to investigate if we could pull off the same trenitalia's cool phrack to see if we could pull off some prank calls using this amazing machine.
+Long story short, by working as a voluntary for the POC (phone operation center) and operating this machine for a whole morning, I learnt the basics of SIP and phone protocols; I remembered about my roommate's friend and suddenly I got the urge to investigate if we could pull off the same trenitalia's cool phrack to see if we could make some prank calls using this amazing machine.

 This was perfect because I had a friend who recently started working at Trenitalia, and he would be the perfect victim.
 When I talked about this with some of my friends at the camp, everyone got excited and decided to help me in this